-Christina Feldman once described what Buddhism calls “right effort” in our meditation practice by quoting the 6th-century BC Taoist sage Lao Tzu:
+Christina Feldman once described what Buddhism calls “right effort” in our meditation practice by quoting a 6th-century BC Taoist sage:

 We quietly refresh the heart with our breath meditation.
 Our steady intention and playful inquisitiveness nourish the inner branches and leaves to sprout green, alive, vivid shoots.

 “Rivulets of delight” (as Craig Hase it recently) flow into the spaces in our body once closed, dark, vague or numb, as we relax fully into what each moment of life brings.

 We are touched by the even simplest, most mundane things.

 How do make a grey heart green?
 By showing up every day to water it!

 But the showing up itself is a practice—showing up with respect, patience, curiosity, and no real agenda other than to show up and see what’s here.

 As confidence in this simple practice grows, our addictions to the trinkets of the world begin to fade.
 We find our self sitting more and naturally being more mindful at work.